top of page

 Fuelwood

-Its wood serves as an excellent source of firewood and charcoal.
+Grevillea wood serves as an excellent source of firewood and charcoal, the pruned branches can be used for fencing, firewood

 Ornamental Use